Character Education at Windsor Charter Academy

 The Eight Keys of Excellence Family Program

 The Eight Keys of Excellence Family program deepens family relationships, opens lines of communication, and provides young people with eight proven life principles.
-Families can register for The Eight Keys of Excellence Family Program on their website and download the Program Packet.
-This will provide weekly focus keys, lessons, and activities to reinforce the Eight Keys at home.
+Families can register for The Eight Keys of Excellence Family Program and download the Program Packet.
+This will provide weekly focus keys, lessons, and activities to reinforce The Eight Keys of Excellence at home.

 The Habits of Mind (Grades 9-12)